najanijohnson/CystFinder/README.md

 This script processes images to identify and quantify cysts.

 Usage:
-python cyst_finder.py [input_path] [output_directory]
+python cyst_finder.py
+- After you run the file, it will prompt you for an input_path
 - `input_path`: Path to a single image file or a directory containing multiple images.
 - `output_directory`: Path to the directory where the processed images and results will be saved.
+Note this will be where the repo is saved on your device.

 ### `ltl-dba-quantification.py`
-This script quantifies images using the LTL-DBA method.
+This script  designed to automate LTL-DBA quantification.

-python ltl-dba-quantification.py [input_path] [output_directory]
+python ltl-dba-quantification.py
+- After you run the file, it will prompt you for an input_path
 - `input_path`: Path to a single image file or a directory containing multiple images.
 - `output_directory`: Path to the directory where the processed images and results will be saved.
+Note this will be where the repo is saved on your device.

+### `mcherry_quantification.py`
+This Python script is designed to automate mcherry quantification different than the `mcherry_quantification.ijm` macro which is used to create the images to run within this file.

+Usage:
+python mcherry_quantification.py
+- After you run the file, it will prompt you for an input_path
+- `input_path`: Path to a single image file or a directory containing multiple images.
+- `output_directory`: Path to the directory where the processed images and results will be saved.
+Note this will be where the repo is saved on your device.

 ### `Macro.ijm`
 This ImageJ macro takes a folder full of TIFF images and converts them to JPEG format.